SimonEnsemble/SimonEnsemble_old.github.io/index.md

 > Now it would be very remarkable if any system existing in the real world could be exactly represented by any simple model.
 However, cunningly chosen parsimonious models often do provide remarkably useful approximations.
 For example, the law PV = RT relating pressure P, volume V and temperature T of an ideal gas via a constant R is not exactly true for any real gas, but it frequently provides a useful approximation and furthermore its structure is informative since it springs from a physical view of the behavior of gas molecules.
 For such a model there is no need to ask the question “Is the model true?”.
 If “truth” is to be the “whole truth” the answer must be “No”.
 The only question of interest is “Is the model illuminating and useful?”. :microphone: George Box

 For processes where the physics are well-understood, we employ _predictive_ models, where we attempt to model as much of the physics as the accuracies of current models permit.
-One might argue that the development of predictive models has the most lucid impact; imagine if a molecular model were so accurate that we could design the optimal nanoporous material for hydrogen storage on a computer.
+One might argue that the development of predictive models has the most lucid impact; imagine if a molecular model were so accurate that we could design the optimal nano-porous material for hydrogen storage on a computer.
 However, rarely are molecular models so accurate, and typically the most accurate models are computationally infeasible.
 Still, predictive models are often capable of capturing qualitative differences between materials, generating statistically reliable performance rankings of a set of materials, or elucidating trends/design rules.